 The FCO has an incentive to settle cases because it is fast and efficient.

 Undertakings that engage in settlements are rewarded with a reduced fine (up to 10%) and the issuance of a shorter and less detailed fining decision (Kurzbescheid), which can be beneficial in the defence against damage actions.
-Another incentive for undertakings is the Higher Regional Court of Düsseldorf's recent practice of establishing even higher fines than the FCO.
+Another incentive for settlements is the Higher Regional Court of Düsseldorf's practice of establishing even higher fines than the FCO.
 This gives the FCO a strong (albeit questionable) leverage in settlement discussions.

 If an undertaking's cartel infringement is established by a competition authority, this has severe effects for potential follow-on damage claims.
-If the defendant in a damage claim is the formal addressee of a competition authority's final decision, the factual findings of this decision are binding to the court in the damage proceedings and can no longer be rebutted (Section 33b ARC).
+If the defendant in a damage claim is the formal addressee of a competition authority's final decision, the factual findings of this decision are binding to the court in the damage proceedings and can no longer be rebutted (Section 33b of the ARC).
 In practice, this binding effect goes even further.

 Even if a defendant is not the addressee of a competition authority's decision but is mentioned in the decision addressed to another cartel member, it will be very difficult, if not impossible, for the defendant to rebut the facts stated in the decision.

 Under current German law, criminal law only applies to individuals, not companies.
 If an individual has committed a crime from within or to the benefit of a company, the company itself can only be sanctioned by means of an administrative fine.
-The new Associations Sanctions Act, which is likely to enter into force in the course of 2020, will not affect this general principle, but rather determine general administrative fines, other related consequences of criminal behaviour in the context of companies and the procedural framework.
+The new Associations Sanctions Act, which is expected to enter into force in the course of 2021, will not affect this general principle, but rather determine general administrative fines, other related consequences of criminal behaviour in the context of companies and the procedural framework.

 As regards the individual, cartel behaviour is not per se a criminal offence.
 Concluding contracts on the basis of cartels can, in theory, be classified as fraud (Section 263 of the Criminal Code) but, in practice, it is very difficult to establish all of the relevant elements.